Organic Transition Trainer Workshop

 If you are working with Kentucky farmers and interested in this professional development opportunity, apply at the link below by March 5, 2022.
 Space is limited.
 Notification of enrollment status will be shared the week of March 8th.

-Organic Agriculture in Kentucky
+Organic Agriculture in Kentucky and the US

 Above: The 2018 cohort of Transition Trainers on a mock livestock inspection at Elmwood Stock Farm as part of the in-person training.